statsml/Equiv-FCL-CONVL/README.md

 Test the equivalence of convolutional operation and matrix multplication, type `python equivalence.py` in the terminal

+Type `python trainnetworks.py` to train the CNN and FC network to see the equivalence of the CONV layer and FC layer.
 ```
   * equivalence.py          # test the equivalence of convolutional operation and matrix multplication, type `python equivalence.py` in the terminal
   * net.py                  # define CNN network